hollowdll/hakjdb-gui/README.md

 Running the app may vary between Linux distributions.

-In some cases you might need to set the following environment variable
+In some cases you might need to set the following environment variable:
 ```sh
 export WEBKIT_DISABLE_COMPOSITING_MODE=1
 ```